THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
+* 04/2021: Posters, slides, and videos of our ICLRW'21 papers are uploaded.
+Looking forward to seeing you all in May.
 * 04/2021: So glad to pass my Ph.D. qualifying exam.
 I am officially a Ph.D. candidate now.
-* 04/2021: Posters, slides, and videos of our ICASSP 2021 papers are uploaded.
-Looking forward to seeing you all online in June.
+* 04/2021: Posters, slides, and videos of our ICASSP'21 papers are uploaded.
+Looking forward to seeing you all in June.
 * 03/2021: Two papers are accepted by ICLR Workshop 2021.
 Their codes will be released on Github when we publish their extensions.
 * 01/2021: Three papers are accepted by ICASSP 2021.
 Their codes are released on Github.
 * 01/2021: One paper is accepted by ICLR 2021.
 Its code is released on Github.